WHAT IS IT?

 To observe the equity (or the inequity) of the distribution of wealth, a graphical tool called the Lorenz curve is utilized.
 We rank the population by their wealth and then plot the percentage of the population that owns each percentage of the wealth (e.g. 30% of the wealth is owned by 50% of the population).
 Hence the ranges on both axes are from 0% to 100%.

-Another way to understand the Lorenz curve is to imagine that there are 100 dollars of wealth available in a society of 100 people.
-Each individual is 1% of the population and each dollar is 1% of the wealth.
+Another way to understand the Lorenz curve is to imagine a society of 100 people with a fixed amount of wealth available.
+Each individual is 1% of the population.
 Rank the individuals in order of their wealth from greatest to least: the poorest individual would have the lowest ranking of 1 and so forth.
 Then plot the proportion of the rank of an individual on the y-axis and the portion of wealth owned by this particular individual and all the individuals with lower rankings on the x-axis.
 For example, individual Y with a ranking of 20 (20th poorest in society) would have a percentage ranking of 20% in a society of 100 people (or 100 rankings) --- this is the point on the y-axis.
 The corresponding plot on the x-axis is the proportion of the wealth that this individual with ranking 20 owns along with the wealth owned by the all the individuals with lower rankings (from rankings 1 to 19).
 A straight line with a 45 degree incline at the origin (or slope of 1) is a Lorenz curve that represents perfect equality --- everyone holds an equal part of the available wealth.
 On the other hand, should only one family or one individual hold all of the wealth in the population (i.e. perfect inequity), then the Lorenz curve will be a backwards "L" where 100% of the wealth is owned by the last percentage proportion of the population.
 In practice, the Lorenz curve actually falls somewhere between the straight 45 degree line and the backwards "L".

 For a numerical measurement of the inequity in the distribution of wealth, the Gini index (or Gini coefficient) is derived from the Lorenz curve.
 To calculate the Gini index, find the area between the 45 degree line of perfect equality and the Lorenz curve.
 Divide this quantity by the total area under the 45 degree line of perfect equality (this number is always 0.5 --- the area of 45-45-90 triangle with sides of length 1).
 If the Lorenz curve is the 45 degree line then the Gini index would be 0; there is no area between the Lorenz curve and the 45 degree line.
 If, however, the Lorenz curve is a backwards "L", then the Gini-Index would be 1 --- the area between the Lorenz curve and the 45 degree line is 0.5; this quantity divided by 0.5 is 1.
 Hence, equality in the distribution of wealth is measured on a scale of 0 to 1 --- more inequity as one travels up the scale.
 Another way to understand (and equivalently compute) the Gini index, without reference to the Lorenz curve, is to think of it as the mean difference in wealth between all possible pairs of people in the population, expressed as a proportion of the average wealth (see Deltas, 2003 for more).